 Promotions and Graduation

+Students must earn passing scores in all phases of the curriculum to be considered for promotion and graduation.
+Student progress is monitored regularly by the Professional Standards and Promotions Committee (PSPC).
+Non passing scores in any phase of the curriculum will result in remediation.
+Students are expected to achieve certain levels of competency and professionalism as they progress through the curriculum.
 Promotion from the academic year to the clinical year, and graduation from the School of Physician Assistant Studies, are based on the student’s readiness to assume a professional role, as well as his/her academic performance.
 While grades are important, the decisions for promotion and graduation are based on the composite picture of both academic performance and professional growth and development.
-The School’s Professional Standards and Promotions Committee (PS&P) meets regularly to address questions related to promotion and graduation, and to determine each student’s eligibility for promotion and/or graduation.
+The PSPC meets regularly to address questions related to promotion and graduation, and to determine each student’s eligibility for promotion and/or graduation.

 White Coat Ceremony